5 Questions to Ask Before Building a New Medical Website

 2. Who am I building the website for?

 The easiest way to develop a detailed description of your target audience is to observe and document the characteristics of your current patients.
 Who are they?
 Where do they live?
 Are they married?
 How old are they?
 Before you can create a medical website concept, you must personify your current patient base.
+Then, make sure your content is speaking to this audience.

 3. Do I have the right people on my team?